 Our internet provision is filtered so children cannot access unsuitable material.
 All children are with an adult when the internet is being used.
+Children are regularly taught how to stay safe when using the internet.

 Physical Education

 The schools main aim is to build the foundations of healthy living through exercise while encouraging a positive attitude.
 All children are given opportunities to experience a range of dance, gymnastics, games and athletic activities in which they are taught general and specific skills which they are encouraged to develop individually and through team work.